neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 After successfully connecting your wallets to NeonPass, the **Connect Wallet** text changes to the name of the network (Solana or Neon), and the public key of your accounts is displayed.

-## Transfer tokens from Neon EVM to Solana with NeonPass
+## Tutorial: Transfer tokens from Neon EVM to Solana with NeonPass

 ### Conduct transfer